Aditya-Soni007/EXTENDED-STL/README.md

 # EXTENDED-STL
-A well written constructive library which extends the scope of the C++STL under the namespace exstd.
+A well written , Constructive library which extends the scope of C++ STL under the namespace exstd.
-Generic , Equipped with template specialization and metaprogramming , Extremely user friendly , Based on Modern OOP Paradigm and Provides advanced ADTs
+• Extremely user-friendly , Based on Modern OOP paradigm , equipped with template metaprogramming and specialization.
+• It provides Advanced ADTs for complex data structures like Graphs , Tries , Disjoint Sets , Segment Trees and many more.
+• It has many applications in C++ development and Competitive Programming Contests.